Flamingo: Feeding

 Flamingos are omnivores who filter-feed on brine shrimp, cyanobacteria, larvae, insects, mollusks and crustaceans.
 Their bills are adapted to separate mud and silt from the food they eat and are uniquely used upside-down.
 The filtering of food is assisted by hairy structures called lamellae, which line the mandible, and their large, rough tongue.
 By rapidly retracting their head, flamingos generate vortexes that stir up sediment and shrimp.
 Flamingos further induce directional flows by chattering their beaks, while their stomping creates eddies to trap invertebrates.

-The pink or reddish color of flamingos comes from carotenoids in their diet of animal and plant plankton.
-American flamingos are a brighter red color because of the beta carotene availability in their food while the lesser flamingos are a paler pink due to ingesting a smaller amount of this pigment.
+The pink or reddish colour of flamingos comes from carotenoids in their diet of animal and plant plankton.
+American flamingos are a brighter red colour because of the beta carotene availability in their food while the lesser flamingos are a paler pink due to ingesting a smaller amount of this pigment.
 These carotenoids are broken down into pigments by liver enzymes.
-The source of this varies by species, and affects the color saturation.
+The source of this varies by species, and affects the colour saturation.
 Flamingos whose sole diet is blue-green algae are darker than those that get it second-hand by eating animals that have digested blue-green algae.